SHIVANARUGULA/Scroller-News/README.md

-# Scroller-News
+# News-Scroller
-A Java application for scrolling the news using twitter data, pushing from my gitlab
+News scroller , which was devloped on the basis of the twitter data provided in our one of the course